 Because streamers are so big you usually have to resort to a two box system.
 One boxes becomes your warehouse, it stores your full inventory of flies.
 This is where the Cliff Beast fly box really shines.
 It’s huge measuring 13.5″ wide by 9″ tall by 3″ deep, this box has the capacity to hold over 8 dozen streamers.
 The picture below shows the size difference between the “Beast” and the “Beast Jr” Both of these streamer boxes are what is considered a Boat Fly Box.
 Meaning the intent isn’t to carry while wading, but If you’ve got three dozen flies (which isn’t many) You’ll need some place to store them.
 So if your in the market to get a bigger box to store a bunch of flies you can go wrong with the Cliff Bugger Beast.

 The next box in the system is your “wading box”, this is the fly box that you’ll transfer flies from the warehouse box into.
 I’ve found that the key is to get a box that has enough height not to smush your streamers.
-The Salmon Fly Box <- Amazon link (last time I checked around $10) Works perfect for this measuring 4.75″ wide by 7.5″ long and just under 2″ deep.
+New Phase Fly Box <- Amazon link (last time I checked around $15 Works perfect for this measuring 4.75″ wide by 7.5″ long and just under 2″ deep.
 It does not have a swing leaf in the middle which further increases the height inside the box.

 Tacky Big Bug Fly Box